Document

 - Whether the offender has a large portfolio of properties potentially putting many tenants at risk if they continue to operate with poor practices.

-- Is publicity likely to act as a deterrent to others, a prosecution is in the public domain whereas a civil penalty is not.
+- Is publicity likely to act as a deterrent to others?
+A prosecution is in the public domain whereas a civil penalty is not.

 - Which option will be the best deterrent to prevent further offences,

-- Whether the tenant or council is also considering applying for a Rent Repayment Order.
+- Whether the tenant or Council is also considering applying for a Rent Repayment Order.

-5.4 Works in default
+5.4 Work in Default

-When determining if work in default is appropriate, officers will consider the following, this is not an exhaustive list and other factors may be taken into account:
+When determining if work in default is appropriate, officers will consider the following.
+This is not an exhaustive list and other factors may be taken into account:

 - The reason for non-compliance to the original Notice,